 68. DOI states that the Commission should not allow decisions regarding the timing of open seasons to be left to the sole discretion of the pipeline and its affiliates.
 Instead, DOI requests that the Commission establish procedures for conducting future non-discriminatory open seasons that are reasonably responsive to ongoing exploration and development activities.

-69. The Commission did not intend to provide project sponsors with a reason not to provide necessary information by qualifying their obligation to provide information in the open season “to the extent that such information is known or determined at the time the notice is issued.”
+69. The Commission did not intend to provide project sponsors with a reason not to provide necessary information by qualifying their obligation to provide information in the open season “to the extent that such information is known or determined at the time the notice is Start Printed Page 8278issued.”
 As noted above, this qualification was intended to recognize that a potential Alaska pipeline project applicant might find it necessary or appropriate to initiate an open season before some of the information can be determined.
 As an example, the Commission described in the NOPR a situation where a prospective project sponsor first conducts a non-binding open season in order to gather information and assess demand, and thereafter, based on its evaluation of the response, conducts a second, binding open season containing information sufficiently detailed to permit prospective shippers to enter into binding precedent agreements.

 70. The Commission's thinking at that time was that the open season rules would apply to “non-binding” open seasons, and the above qualification would have utility in such a situation.
 However, we understand that it may be difficult to draw distinctions between a “non-binding” open season and some other process of assessing interest in or need for capacity to assist the project sponsor in preparing a binding open season notice.
 Therefore, we are clarifying in the final rule that the open season regulations apply only to open seasons for binding commitments for capacity.
 The Commission sees no utility or need in imposing the full array of these open season regulations on activities leading up to a binding open season.
 There are adequate protections built into the open season rules, including the obligation to disclose information, to address any discriminatory and preferential practices through the Commission's oversight and enforcement capabilities.